PublicInMotionGmbH/ui-kit/packages/spy-scroll/README.md

 # Talixo Spy Scroll

-UI Component which represents Spy Scroll
+UI Component which represents Spy Scroll.

 ## How to install